-Note These requirements are covered by default within the same Virtual Network.
-Please refer to this link for more information on default rules.
+These requirements are covered by default within the same Virtual Network.
+Please refer to this link for more information. refer to this link for more information on default rules.

 - 2. Ensure that your Network Security Group(s) permit the following inbound communication from the Azure load balancer to both VMs: - TCP port 6694 (Azure load balancer health probe)